granttruesdale/DataWranglingFinal/README.md

 - Is there a relationship between the Director’s that have produced multiple films and the gross earnings for their films?

 ## Technologies Used
-- Tech 1 - version 1.0
-- Tech 2 - version 2.0
-- Tech 3 - version 3.0
+- RStudio - version 4.1
+- Github Desktop

 ## Features
-List the ready features here:
-- Awesome feature 1
-- Awesome feature 2
-- Awesome feature 3
+- Correlation graph of Ratings vs Earnings
+- Bar Chart of top 5 earning directors
+- Merged dataset with earning and rating fields

 ## Screenshots